italia/eudi-wallet-it-docs/docs/en/pid-issuing.rst

   The parameter **typ**, if omitted, assumes the implicit value **JWT**.

-The JWT payload is given by the following parameters
+The JWT payload is given by the following parameters:

 .. _table_jwt_request:
 .. list-table::